 Mondays / 6:30-7:15 p.m.

-Pages and Pups pairs children in kindergarten through 4th grade with volunteers who meet once a week at the Library to practice reading, play reading games, and choose books to take home.
+Pages and Pups pairs children in kindergarten through 3rd grade with volunteers who meet once a week at the Library to practice reading, play reading games, and choose books to take home.
 Participants can read their favorite stories aloud to a Therapy Dog.
-If you have a child who could benefit from this program or you would like to volunteer, call the Library.
+Registration is requested.

 JOIN THE LIBRARY'S TEEN LIBRARY CORPS (TLC)